mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2021

+1. Li, T., Fan, L., Yuan, Y., He, H., Tian, Y., Feris, R., ... & Katabi, D. (2020).
+Making contrastive learning robust to shortcuts. arXiv preprint arXiv:2012.09962.
+  - contrastive learning is susceptible to feature suppression
+  - TP: analyze the objective function of contrastive learning and formally prove that it is vulnerable to feature suppression.
+  - present predictive contrastive learning (PCL), a framework for learning unsupervised representations that are robust to feature suppression
+    - force the learned representation to predict the input, prevent it from discarding important information
+  - simple features are contrastive enough to separate +ve samples from -ve samples, CL might learn such simple (or simpler) features even if irrelevant to the tasks of interest, and other more relevant features are suppressed.
+    - addresses this problem by designing handcrafted data augmentations that eliminate the irrelevant features
+  - propose predictive contrastive learning (PCL) as a training scheme that prevents feature suppression
+    - predict the input, such as inpainting, colorization, or autoencoding.
+      - Helps to overcome the feature suppression issues.
+      - similar to auto-encoder but with contrastive flavour.
+    - [figure 1]: architecture and loss setup.

 1. Zhao, L., Wang, Y., Zhao, J., Yuan, L., Sun, J. J., Schroff, F., ... & Liu, T. (2021).
 Learning view-disentangled human pose representation by contrastive cross-view mutual information maximization.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 12793-12802).
   - Similar idea as our MV work but requires pose and view data
     - Camera view augmentation (3D camera data requirement)